nicoverdin/rust-chain/README.md

 - **Efficient Persistence:** Custom storage engine based on **Append-Only Logs** using NDJSON, ensuring **O(1)** write complexity and crash consistency.
 - **Data Integrity:** Full cryptographic validation (Ed25519 Signatures & SHA-256 Hashing) to guarantee the immutability of the ledger history.
 - **Adaptive Difficulty:** The network self-regulates to maintain a constant block generation time (Target: 4 seconds).
 It increases difficulty if blocks are mined too fast and decreases it if the network is sluggish.
+- **High-Performance State System:** Uses an in-memory `HashMap` cache to track user balances.
+Balance lookups are **O(1)** (instant), regardless of blockchain size.
+- **Economic Security:** strictly enforces solvency rules.
+Transactions attempting to spend more than the available balance are rejected at the Mempool level.

 ## 🛠️ Tech Stack